 Frank Sinatra sang “Bet your bottom dollar you lose the blues in Chicago, Chicago” – seems like a pretty solid recommendation.
-But don’t take Ol’ Blue Eyes word for it, after all, he also sang “In Chicago, Chicago my home town” and we all know he was a Jersey boy—so go check it out for yourself!
+But don’t take Ol’ Blue Eyes word for it, after all, he also sang “In Chicago, Chicago my home town” and we all know he was really a Jersey boy.
+So go check it out for yourself!
 Here are my recommendations on what to do in Chicago for cultural travellers in search of great art, architecture, history, food and fun.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.